This topic describes how to use Realtime Compute for Apache Flink to access source tables and result tables in the Wide Column model in Tablestore.

 In the upper-right corner of the SQL Editor page, click Deploy.
 In the Deploy draft dialog box, configure the parameters and click Confirm.

 Session clusters are suitable for non-production environments, such as development and test environments.
-You can deploy or debug a draft in a session cluster to improve the resource utilization of a JobManager and accelerate the deployment startup.
+You can deploy or debug drafts in a session cluster to improve the resource utilization of a JobManager and accelerate the deployment startup.
 However, we recommend that you do not deploy a draft in session clusters.
 If you deploy drafts in session clusters, stability issues may occur.
-For more information, see Debug a deployment.
+For more information, see the "Step 1: Create a session cluster" step of the Debug a deployment topic.

-Step 7: Start the deployment of the draft and view the computing result
+Step 7: Start the deployment for the draft and view the computing result

 In the left-side navigation pane, click Deployments.